pupil-labs/pupil-docs/src/invisible/hardware/README.md

 1. **Scene camera**: Can be easily attached/detached via magnetic connector.
 2. **Eye cameras**
 3. **Lenses**: Ships with clear plano lenses in the glasses frame.
 You can easily turn your glasses into shades.
-See [#changing-lenses] for more info.
+See [changing lenses](#changing-lenses) for more info.
 4. **USB-C port**: Plug in USB-C cable here to connect to the Companion Device
 5. **Serial number**: 5 character serial number inset into the left arm.